KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MortgageCountdown by TouaregWarrior](https://github.com/TouaregWarrior/MMM-MortgageCountdown)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
-2. No image found.
-3. Recommendation: Found `new Date()` in file `MMM-MortgageCountdown.js`: Consider replacing it by `new Date(Date.now())`.
+2. Recommendation: Found `new Date()` in file `MMM-MortgageCountdown.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+4. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-6. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Motion-Camera by yusinv](https://github.com/yusinv/MMM-Motion-Camera)